Overview

 Assemblers Precast & Steel Services, Inc.

-From a full-size gym and indoor walking track to a community aquatics center with an eight-lane competition pool and seating for 175 spectators, the complex was designed from the start to serve students and residents alike.
+From a full-size gym and indoor walking track to a community aquatics center with an eight-lane competition pool and seating for 175 spectators, the complex was designed from the start to serve students and residents.

 Problem